Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 05 - Azure Networking/README.md

 ## What is a MAC Address?

 A MAC (Media Access Control) Address is a unique identifier assigned to a device's Network Interface Card (NIC) by the manufacturer.
 It acts like the device's physical identity on a network.
-MAC addresses are used to identify and communicate with devices within the same Local Area Network (LAN) and operate at Layer 2 (Data Link Layer) of the OSI Model
+MAC addresses are used to identify and communicate with devices within the same Local Area Network (LAN) and operate at Layer 2 (Data Link Layer) of the OSI Model.

-### Key Points:
-- MAC Address is a physical address.
-- Assigned by the device manufacturer.

----

 ## What is a Logical Address in Computer Networking?

-A logical address is an address used at the Network Layer (Layer 3) of the OSI model to identify a network interface and enable communication and routing between different networks.
+A logical address is a software-assigned address used at the Network Layer (Layer 3) to identify devices and route packets between different networks or subnets.
+It helps determine where packets should be sent across a network.
-The most common examples are IPv4 and IPv6 IP addresses.

 ## Why is it called "logical"?